dedis/d-voting/docs/state_of_smart_contract.md

 In the use cases we defined two smart contracts for each of the following purposes:

-- storing the elections informations
+- storing the forms informations
 - storing a ballot

 As (at least for the moment) in a dela there is no notion of “instance of a smart contract”, we have